Charles Tyler Olmstead: Ministry as a priest

-In 1867, Olmstead was ordained a deacon in the Episcopal Church, and in 1868 he was ordained a priest.
+In 1867, Olmstead was made a deacon, and in 1868 he was ordained to the priesthood.

 In November 1868, Olmstead was called to be an assistant minister in the Trinity Chapel of Trinity Church, New York City.
-While in this position, he married Catharine Lawrence, daughter of Joseph and Rosette (Townsend) Lawrence of New York city, on April 25, 1876.
+While in this position, he married Catharine Lawrence (1838–1914), daughter of Joseph and Rosette (Townsend) Lawrence of New York city, on April 25, 1876.
 He stayed in that position until May 1884, when he became rector of Grace Church in Utica, New York.

 Grace Church, under Olmstead's leadership, "prospered greatly, both in spiritual and material matters."
 The buildings were improved.

 Olmstead was a founder of the Utica Clerical Union.
 He had a hand in forming the Central New York Choir Guild.
 He served as chaplain of the Good Shepherd, St. Luke's Hospital, and the Guild of St. Barnabas for Nurses.
 He also organized the Ladies Aid Society, the Girls' Friendly Society, the Employment Society, the Boys Friendly Society, the Senior and Junior Brotherhood of St. Andrew.
 In 1893, Olmstead became a trustee of St. John's Military School in Manlius, N. Y.

 During his tenure as Rector of Grace Church, Olmstead was elected as a deputy to the 1892, 1895 and 1898 General Conventions of the Episcopal Church.

 In April 1899, Olmstead returned to Trinity Parish, New York.
 This time it was as Vicar of St. Agnes' Chapel on West 92nd Street.
 At that time, St. Agnes included the Trinity School.
 Olmstead was qualified to be in charge of the school because of his experience in teaching at St. Stephens' College.
 During his time at St. Agnes, both the church and the school grew.